statistical-python/statistical-python.org/2024-landscape.md

 - Lower barriers for contributors and greater visibility for specialized statistical packages.
 - Stronger community identity and central organization for statistics in Python.

-The Statistical Python project seeks to address these needs by fostering collaboration, sharing best practices, and building a sustainable, inclusive community.
+The Statistical Python project seeks to address these needs by fostering collaboration, sharing best practices, and building a sustainable, open community.
 As a domain stack within the [Scientific Python project](https://scientific-python.org/), and with support from the NSF POSE Phase I grant, we are committed to making Python a premier platform for statistical computing, education, and research.